netxms/netxms-doc/admin/installation.rst

 "RequireEncryption" configuration parameter where required to disable encryption.

 Agent policies were merged with templates.
 Each policy was converted to template.
 No changes required.

-3.1
----
-Regexp matching operation in NXSL returns array with capture groups or NULL as result.
-NXSL objects and arrays in logical expressions are evaluated to TRUE.
-Might be require some NXSL script adjustments.

-3.5
----
-External Metrics (ExternalParameter, etc...) expect UTF-8 encoding on Windows.
-Might need to adjust scripts called by external metrics if non-ASCII characters are returned.

-3.6
----
-In this version "Certificate manager" was removed from server.
-All CA certificates configuration should be manually moved to "TrustedCertificate" configuration parameter in server configuration file.

-3.7
----
-Introduced boolean type in NXSL.
-Comparisons like "func() == 1", where 'func' is a function that returns boolean type, will always result as false as boolean value 'true' is not equal to 1.
-Might require fixes in some NXSL scripts.

-Regexp matching operation in NXSL returns array with capture groups or false as a result.

-Clusters now have configuration poll.
-If you have configuration poll hook script that is referring to ``$node`` object, this will produce error message in server log each time a configuration poll runs on a cluster.
-Replace ``$node`` with ``$object`` or use condition ``if (classof($object) == "Node")`` or  ``if ($node != null)`` prior to accessing attributes or methods of ``$node``.

-3.8
----
-Minimal JRE (Java Runtime Environment) version for console is Java-11.

-4.0
----
-Several WEB API endpoints were renamed, e.g. *API_HOME*/summaryTable/adHoc became *API_HOME*/summary-table/ad-hoc.

 Planing
 =======